-A thriving modern city with a leisurely country style, Albury Wodonga offers a charming mix of stately heritage buildings, established parks and gardens and tree-lined streets.
+A thriving modern city with a leisurely country style, Albury Wodonga offers a charming mix of heritage buildings, vibrant shopping precincts, established parks and engaging cultural events.

 A tale of two cities

 The Murray River flows between the twin cities, winding through an unspoiled landscape of rolling valleys, hills and lush farmlands.
-Once a busy trade route for paddle steamers, the river is now very much a part of Albury Wodonga's relaxed lifestyle and provides excellent freshwater fishing and an abundance of water sport opportunities.
+Once a busy trade route for paddle steamers, the river is an integral a part of Albury Wodonga's relaxed lifestyle and serves as a backdrop to the parklands, cycling paths, community events and weekend gatherings.
+The Murray waters also provide excellent freshwater fishing opportunities.

-Uncover the region's pioneering past at local museums or just take a walk and explore the rich history reflected in the grand architecture of the city's buildings, most notably the restored Albury Railway Station.
-Originally completed in 1882, the station remains one of the most significant country stations in Australia.
+Uncover the region's pioneering past at local museums or take the Albury CBD Walking Tour, available as a downloadable app or printed brochure.
+Explore the history reflected in the grand architecture of the city's buildings, most notably the restored Albury Railway Station.

-Discover Australia's migrant histrory at the Bonegilla Migrant Experience.
+Discover Australia's migrant history at the Bonegilla Migrant Experience.
 Built in 1947, Block 19 Bonegilla was Australia's first migration reception centre, housing over 320,000 migrants from 1947 to 1971.

 Kids' day out

 Both indoor and outdoor, there are plenty of fun activities to keep the little ones happy.
 From the numerous local parks and the waterslides at Harvey's Fun Park to indoor rock climbing, slot cars and paintball, there's no end of fun to be had.
 And Wodonga's Children Festival in October is not to be missed.